kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_2.md

 ## 3.2.
 Pre-processing

 Before assembly you can do several pre-processing steps.
 Here we will focus on quality trimming of the reads with Trimmomatic.
-Another step you can do if your library setup results in overlapping reads it merging.
-An example of how to do that is described [here](scg_part3_merging).
-Considering that all of the assemblers we use can take in paired reads, and some of them (Spades) actually do not recommend using the qualities that the merging result in, consider this an extra part you can have a look at in case it might be interesting for you.

 **Trimming reads with Trimmomatic**

-Trimmomatic is a sliding window quality trimming
+Trimmomatic is a collection of tools for reads pre-treatment.
+We will use it to cut the Illumina adaptor with ILLUMINACLIP giving the location of the sequences to be removed, as well as some parameters describing for example how many mismatches shold be tolerated.
+LEADING and TRAILING removes bases below the given threshold from the beginning and end of the read.
+SLIDINGWINDOW performs a sliding window quality trimming in a given window length (4) using given quality threshold (15).
+Finally, MINLEN specifies a length threshold for reads to be kept.
+In case after all of the pre-processing steps the reads get shorter than this threshold (36) they are discarded.
+You can read up on the details of these commands on the [Trimmomatic website](http://www.usadellab.org/cms/?page=trimmomatic)

 (check the command)